gnuarmeclipse/gnuarmeclipse.github.io-source/pages/qemu/publish-procedure.md

 - as description, copy the first paragraph from the Web release page
 - add a link to the Web page **\[Continue reading »\]\(\)**
 - get URL from web and update the above link
-- attach binaries (drag and drop from the archives folder will do it)
+- attach binaries and MD5 (drag and drop from the archives folder will do it)
 - click the **Publish Release** button

 Note: at this moment the system should send a notification to all clients watching this project.